nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-to-azure.md

 git push azure master
 ```

 You'll see a stream of log messages as the application is deployed to Azure.

-When it's complete, browse to http://yourappname.azurewebsites.net to check it out!
+When it's complete, browse to http://yourappname.azurewebsites.net to check out the app!